-The nerve supply to the biceps is provided by the musculocutaneous nerve (root C5, C6), which also supplies the brachialis muscle and the coracobrachialis muscle.
+The nerve supply to the biceps is provided by the musculocutaneous nerve (root C5, C6).

-Even though the biceps muscle in most people has 2 heads, it is also one of the most variable muscles in the body.
-At least 30% if adults have some variation in the origin of the muscle.
-In many patients, a third head may arise from the humerus, but in about 2% to 5% of people, there may be supernumerary heads numbering 3 to 7.
+Approximately 30% of adults have some variation in the origin of the muscle.
+In many patients, a third head may arise from the humerus, but in about 2% to 5% of people, there may be supernumerary heads numbering anywhere from 3 to 7 in total.

 The distal biceps tendon may be bifurcated in about 20% or be completely separated in about 40% of individuals.
 These variations have no adverse effect on arm function.